ucdavis/cru-computing/collections/_peaks/admin-overview.markdown

 ![Team Tags Link](https://computing.caes.ucdavis.edu/media/peaks/admin-tags-link.png "Team Tags Link")

 From here you can Create, Edit, and Delete tags for your teams.
+NOTE!!!
+If you delete or edit a tag, it doesn't change the tag that may be associated with an asset.
+But it will effect being able to search for it.

 ![Team Tags manage](https://computing.caes.ucdavis.edu/media/peaks/admin-manage-tags.png "Team Tags Manage")